 With space exploration, it takes precise coordination and a little luck for everything to go right.
 Unfortunately, it seems BioWare may have forgotten the crucial details that made the original trilogy wildly popular when shooting for the stars and beyond in the series latest installment.
 Mass Effect Andromeda is the fourth title in BioWare’s space RPG franchise.
-With a butchered character creation, a muted soundtrack and poorly executed introduction into our protagonist story, Andromeda leaves several difficult hurdles for the player to get through before falling in love with the game again, or for the first time.
+With a butchered character creation, a muted soundtrack, poorly executed introduction into our protagonist story, Andromeda leaves several difficult hurdles for the player to get through before falling in love with the game again, or for the first time.

 How?
 Who or what is this, why are various black hairstyles non-existent.
 Its 2017…when will it stop?

 This oversight immediately takes me out of the story before I have an opportunity to care.
 In no point in the original Mass Effect trilogy did I see the default Commander Sheppard as my character because BioWare did such a masterful job in allowing me to craft a Sheppard (in my case a female and later a black male) of my own.
 Andromeda is not that game; instead, I feel forced to choose a default character which is not how Mass Effect was ever intended.
 If you play the single-player campaign, you’re then pulled out again based on the writing, and the tone, when your Ryder responds to or question various events.
-Although I do not agree with the need to remove the hardline dialogue tree, I can understand the company’s decision as in real life there are more levels of gray than yes or no. Within that exchange, though, the proper tone needs to be distinguished, and this again is painstakingly lost especially early on.
+Although I do not agree with the need to remove the hardline dialogue tree, I can understand the company’s decision as in real life there are more levels of gray than yes or no. Within that exchange, though, the proper tone needs to be distinguished, which again is painstakingly lost, especially early on.
 The original series made the player want to replay the game often because there were consequences for every action, where this regrettably has not invoked that emotion just yet.

 Another writing flaw that takes away from enjoying the game is this overuse of calling Alec or Sarah Ryder a Pathfinder.
 Referring to them as a pathfinder ad nauseam seems to be forced rather than suggested.
 In the original Trilogy, the first game did inform you of being a Spectre, which is an important theme but you was always first Commander Sheppard, Human Spectre second.
-The choices you made will reflect on you and humanity as a whole (until you play Mass Effect 2 and realize Commander Sheppard is just a space cop with jurisdiction in one small part of the universe.
+The choices you made will reflect on you as well as humanity as a whole (until you play Mass Effect 2 and realize Commander Sheppard is just a space cop with jurisdiction in one small part of the universe.
 No one cares who you are in another system).
-Nevertheless, In Andromeda, there is an obsession in reminding the player you are a Pathfinder, and the word itself throughout the story is overused and poorly executed.
+Nevertheless, In Andromeda, there is an obsession in reminding the player you are a Pathfinder.
+The word itself throughout the story is painstakingly overused.
 Regularly being called a Pathfinder at every turn.
-As if you are magically special in the Andromeda galaxy, even the choices presented to your Ryder are overlapping, confusing and at times conflicting.
+As if you are magically special in the Andromeda galaxy, even the choices presented to your Ryder are confusing in their overlap, further more the dialogue wheel can be conflicting in choice selection.
 Possibly to invoke the idea of being a leader or an eager student, which is not a problem if BioWare provides tone, but all lines of dialogue at this point feel the same.
 There is no distinction in what is appropriate for the flow of conversation.
-You couple this sub-par writing, forced dialogue and a lack of investment in your Ryder looking like you and you have peeled away all the feelings that were conjured up in the original trilogy that made you want to get lost in a galaxy far away.
+You couple this sub-par writing, forced dialogue, lack of investment in your Ryder looking like you and you’re left with Bioware peeling away all the feelings that were conjured up in the original trilogy.
+All the things that made you want to get lost in a galaxy far away.